Kris Statlander

-Kristen Stadtlander (born August 7, 1995) is an American professional wrestler, better known by the ring name Kris Statlander.
-She is currently signed to All Elite Wrestling, and has also performed on the independent circuit.
-She is currently inactive due to suffering a knee injury.
+Kristen Stadtlander (born August 7, 1995) is an American professional wrestler and stuntwoman.
+As of December 2019, she is signed to All Elite Wrestling (AEW), where she performs under the ring name Kris Statlander and is the current AEW Women's World Champion in her first reign.
+She is also a former one-time AEW TBS Champion, making her the first woman to hold both of AEW's women's singles championships.

-Early life and training
+Early life

+Kristen Stadtlander was born in the Long Island, New York suburb of West Islip.
+Her father is a car mechanic and her mother is a high school music teacher.
+Stadtlander has an older sister.
+She attended college in New Jersey, but left after one year to train as a stunt double at Hollywood Stunts in Brooklyn, New York.

+Professional wrestling career

+Early career (2016–2019)

-Statlander was born in West Islip, New York on Long Island.
-After working professionally as a stunt double, she began her professional wrestling training under Pat Buck and Curt Hawkins at the Create A Pro Wrestling Academy in Hicksville, New York in 2016.
+Statlander began her professional wrestling training under Pat Buck and Brian Myers at the Create A Pro Wrestling Academy in Hicksville, New York in 2016.
 Statlander later became the first female graduate of the academy.
-She previously dated fellow AEW wrestler Max Caster.

-Professional wrestling career

-Statlander made her professional wrestling debut in November 2016.
-Statlander made an appearance for WWE on an episode of SmackDown Live that aired on April 9, 2019, teaming with Karissa Rivera in a losing effort against the then-WWE Women's Tag Team Champions Billie Kay and Peyton Royce.
+She made her professional wrestling debut in November 2016, initially under the ring name "Liza Verio".
+Statlander made an appearance for WWE on an episode of SmackDown Live that aired on April 9, 2019, teaming with Karissa, named "The Brooklyn Belles", in a losing effort against the then-WWE Women's Tag Team Champions Billie Kay and Peyton Royce.
 In June that same year, she competed at an event for the promotion Beyond Wrestling in an intergender match against Joey Janela in a losing effort.